temp-utvendor/android_device_samsung_beyond1lte/README.md

-# LineageOS device tree for the Samsung Galaxy S10
+# Ubuntu Touch device tree for the Samsung Galaxy S10

 Description
 -----------

-This repository is to build LineageOS for the S10 (SM-G973F)
+This repository is to build Ubuntu Touch's vendor for the S10 (SM-G973F)

-How to build LineageOS
+How to build Ubuntu Touch vendor
 ----------------------

 * Make a workspace:

-        mkdir -p ~/lineageos/repo
+        mkdir -p ~/ut/repo
-        cd ~/lineageos/repo
+        cd ~/ut/repo

 * Initialize the repo: